-Apple Music is an ad-free streaming music service that lets you listen to millions of songs from the Apple Music catalog in addition to your iTunes library.
-As a subscriber, you can listen any time—online or off—create your own playlists, stream and download audio files, get personalized recommendations, see music your friends are listening to, watch exclusive video content, and more.
+Apple Music is an ad-free streaming music service that lets you listen to millions of songs from the Apple Music catalogue in addition to your iTunes library.
+As a subscriber, you can listen any time — online or off — create your own playlists, stream and download audio files, get personalised recommendations, see music your friends are listening to, watch exclusive video content and more.

 Note: Apple Music and Apple One aren’t available in all countries or regions.
 See the Apple Support article Availability of Apple Media Services.

 After you become an Apple Music subscriber, you can:

 Stream recommended songs on up to 10 computers and devices

 Download songs so that you can listen to them even when you’re not online

 Play Apple Music radio — stations created by experts that you can listen to all day

 Customise your Apple Music settings, such as notifications

 Note: Any items in your iTunes library that aren’t available in Apple Music are automatically uploaded to iCloud, so you can access them from your other computers and devices.